Health Insurance & Fees

 - There is no charge to registered MU students to be evaluated by health care providers at Health Services for an illness.

 - There is a minimal charge for some medication, procedures, routine services such as Driver Permit or job physicals, and in-house lab tests.
-These charges can be paid directly (cash, check, Marauder Gold) or they can be billed to home.
-Health Services and the Bursars Office is unable to accept any medical insurance for these charges but a coded superbill receipt will be provided that can be submitted for possible reimbursement.
+These charges can be paid directly (cash, check, Marauder Gold) or they can be billed to your MU account.
+Health Services and the Office of Student Accounts is unable to accept any medical insurance for these charges but a coded superbill receipt will be provided that can be submitted for possible reimbursement.

-- If additional labwork is needed most tests are performed by Quest Laboratory or ACM Laboratory.
-These labs will bill you or your health insurance company directly for the tests and they accept many types of insurance.
+- Labwork that cannot be performed at Health Services can be sent to Quest Diagnostic Laboratory, LabCorp, PSP Lab or ACM Laboratory.
+These labs will bill you or your health insurance company directly for the tests.
 Payment by private insurance is not guaranteed.
 Remember that some health insurance plans require a referral from your primary physician to have diagnostic tests covered by insurance.
 It is the student's responsibility to investigate insurance coverage.
 The Health Service staff can guide the student but it is important for everyone to be savvy healthcare consumers.

-- It is suggested that the student carry the most current insurance card (or a copy of the front and back of the current insurance card) in their wallet.
-Many times students are in Health Services and do not have their insurance information with them.
-Please remember to update the insurance card information every year if the insurance changes. ***Any testing or service (lab testing, x-ray, etc) that is being referred outside of Health Services will require a current insurance card to be presented.
+- It is recommended that the student carry their current insurance card (or a copy of the front and back of the current insurance card) in their wallet.
+Please remember to update your insurance card information whenever the insurance changes. ***Any testing or service (lab testing, x-ray, etc) that is being referred outside of Health Services will require a current insurance card to be presented.
 This will ensure the proper insurance billing occurs.

 - If you have insurance coverage for prescriptions, written prescriptions can be provided.
 You may wish to take the time to go to one of our local pharmacies to register your insurance.
 A list of local pharmacies is available in Health Services.
 Because some insurance policies have preferred providers for prescriptions, please familiarize yourself with your insurance coverage.
 Students are given prescriptions for medications not available in Health Services.

-An accident and sickness insurance plan is offered to Millersville University students.
-Whether one participates or not, does not affect eligibility to use the Health Services.
+No specific insurance plan is endorsed by Millersville University Health Services.
+Whatever insurance plan you participate in does not affect eligibility to use the Health Services.